cdouglass516/aidemo/README.md

 # aidemo first
-Demo to use open ai
+Demo to use open ai.